 This story came together by me connected with a friend and talented photographer stylist John Paul (or J.P my boy).
 He offered to shoot some camera and styling and kick it with Taylor Goldfarb also known as Trilogy.

-In the clips there you see she with and her also creative and highly supportive partner Natasha. -- probably one of her biggest fans.
+In the clips there you see her with and her also creative and highly supportive partner Natasha. -- probably one of her biggest fans.

 Taylor has released the third and final installment of her first mix-tape trilogy, called Third Time’s The Charm.
 Kept short and sweet at 7 songs and I encourage you to listen to it via the link below this post.

-For her she sees 20/20 and yer bust out year and in the mean time continues to write from real life experiences, crafting moments of pain into art, and I think that’s what is most beautiful about Hip Hop, her work and making connections.
+For her, she sees 20/20 and her bust out year and in the meantime continues to write from real-life experiences, crafting moments of pain into art, and I think that’s what is most beautiful about Hip Hop, her work and making connections.

-Think about that -- it takes years to bust out! and you don't do it for the money -- as you'll hear from our interview.
+Think about what -- it takes years to bust out! and you don't do it for the money -- as you'll hear from our interview.

-In a way its us striving overlay our unique voices onto the digital media world.
+In a way, it's us striving to overlay our unique voices onto the digital media world.

-For Trilogy it's about bringing words to soul through Music and rap.
-For JP it's about using a camera to bring the artist to life in a picturesque surrounding, and for me it's about facilitating a process, to mentor and help others do what matters to live and work on their own terms --- not always easy to pull off my friend.
+For Trilogy it's about bringing words to the soul through music and rap.
+For JP it's about using a camera to bring the artist to life in picturesque surroundings, and for me, it's about facilitating a process, to mentor and help others do what matters to live and work on their own terms --- not always easy to pull off my friend.

-After all the creative process is messy, frustrating and painful at the best of times.. but we do what we do because we have an inmate need to live OUT our calling.
+After all, the creative process is messy, frustrating and painful at the best of times.. but we do what we do because we have an innate need to live OUT our calling.

 Deep down inside Trilogy, her partner Natasha, John Paul know that others like them have the capacity to build a life that matters, to develop the right kind of personal and professional relationships they deserve.
 It’s about doing what it takes to live on your own terms and the terms of those near and dear to you — to be a doer, a giver, a creator, a leader, a mentor, a collaborator and a bit of a challenger of the status quo along the way.

-So on that beautiful summers day, four of us came together to craft our own stories knowing that we inspire as we get inspired and connect with other kindred spirits.
+So on that beautiful summer day, four of us came together to craft our own stories knowing that we inspire as we get inspired and connect with other kindred spirits.